 In addition, we have published a grievance addendum that lists the companies that we have recorded a grievance against.
 This list will be updated on a more regular basis.
-To access the grievance addendum, please click here: Grievance Addendum, December 2021.
+To access the grievance tracker, please click here: AAK Grievance Tracker, December 2022.

 Engaging with suppliers and farmers

 Indirect sourcing means that we source from suppliers that buy their crude palm oil from mills in their supply base.
 When we source direct, it means that we directly source from mills.

 We monitor progress in accordance with the framework laid out in the No-deforestation, No-development on peat and No-exploitation implementation reporting framework (NDPE IRF).
 One new and important KPI for AAK, which we have developed together with Proforest is to understand the percentage of verified deforestation-free volumes.
 This approach combines our RSPO (Roundtable on Sustainable Palm Oil) certified and segregated volumes with data from suppliers that deliver the No-deforestation and No-peat requirements.